Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

 \begin{Extended Data Figure}

 { {\textbf{Same as Extended Data Fig.~\ref{Extended_S1} but for the S3.} }} \end{Extended Data Figure}

 \begin{Extended Data Figure}

 { {\textbf{Different redshift solution for the S1.} Since we detect only one emission line ($\sim14\sigma$) in S1, which could be the H$\alpha$, Pa$\alpha$, and Pa$\beta$ lines.
 We show SED fitting results from \texttt{Bagpipes} with the fixed $z_{\rm spec}$ corresponding to the solution of different emission lines under the same parameter settings, respectively.
+Error bars correspond to 1$\sigma$ uncertainties, and downward arrows represent 2$\sigma$ upper limits.
 The solution of the H$\alpha$ line has the least chi-square $\chi^2$ (see more discussion in Methods). }} \end{Extended Data Figure}

 \begin{Extended Data Figure}